wp-insider/simple-membership/simple-membership/readme.txt

 - Replaced the jQuery code for the Stripe button with vanilla JavaScript to resolve fatal errors on certain themes.
 - Updated the code to handle the new Stripe webhook API format for subscriptions.
 - Improved the account access start date updating issue when recurring subscription charge attempt fails.
+- All setcookie function has updated for secure http only protocols.

 = 4.6.5 =
 - Added a new feature to send separate email notifications for account upgrades and renewals.